| Safe Haskell | None |

 encloseSep :: Doc -> Doc -> Doc -> [Doc] -> Doc Source #

-The document (enclosure l r sep xs)
+The document (enclosure l r sep xs) concatenates the documents

-and encloses the resulting document by l
+xs separated by sep and encloses the resulting document by l

-.
+and r.
 The documents are rendered horizontally if that fits the

 page.
 Otherwise they are aligned vertically.
 All separators are put

 in front of the elements.
-For example, the combinator list
+For example, the combinator list can be

-defined with enclosure
+defined with enclosure:

 list xs = enclosure lbracket rbracket comma xs test = text "list" <+> (list (map int [10,200,3000]))